mongodb-developer/Seaborn/README.md

 Configuring access to MongoDB Atlas Movies collection Sign in to your MongoDB Atlas account at https://www.mongodb.com/cloud/atlas (or create an account if you don't have one).

-Open your Python script or Jupyter Notebook.
+Open your terminal or Jupyter Notebook.

 Install the PyMongo library if you haven't already by running the following command:
 ```